KILTprotocol/docs/docs/concepts/01_what_is_kilt.md

 The core ideas are:

-* Managing user's identities in the form of [Decentralized Identifiers (DID)](https://w3c-ccg.github.io/did-spec/), with the support of the KILT blockchain.
+* Managing user's identities in the form of [Decentralized Identifiers (DID)](https://w3c-ccg.github.io/did-spec/), with the support of the KILT blockchain
-* Obtaining digital Verifiable Credentials about user-specified claims.
+* Obtaining digital Verifiable Credentials about user-specified Claims
-* Supporting revocation of Verifiable Credentials by their Attesters.
+* Supporting revocation of Verifiable Credentials by their Attesters
-* Presenting and verifying Verifiable Credentials in a privacy-preserving and user-controlled way.
+* Presenting and verifying Verifiable Credentials in a privacy-preserving and user-controlled way